-EXPANSION INTO ILLINOIS

-At Midwest BankCentre, we work hard to meet customers where they are, both physically and digitally, to help them get to where we want to be.
+EXPANSION INTO ILLINOIS At Midwest BankCentre, we work hard to meet customers where they are, both physically and digitally, to help them get to where we want to be.
 While we have always served those in the Metro East, as of September 2020, we solidified our commitment when we opened a loan office in O'Fallon, Illinois, helping ensure that all people have access to mainstream banking and credit at competitive prices.
 The office brings added convenience to the hundreds of Illinois families who financed their homes through MBC, including military families stationed at Scott Air Force base.
 The office serves businesses, nonprofits, families and individuals living and working in the region, including dozens of commercial customers that received Paycheck Protection Program (PPP) loans through the bank.
 The office is staffed by employees who live in the Metro East, adding friendly and familiar to convenient.

-26 MIDWEST BANKCENTRE | " TABLE OF CONTENTS

-Economic First Responders Step Up to the Challenge

-270

-MIDWEST BANKCENTRE

-EMPLOYEES INVOLVED IN

-OUR COVID-19 RESPONSE

-THOSE FAMILIAR with Greek mythology know of Hercules.
+26 midwest bankcentre $\left| \right. \left\langle \right. \right.$ table of contents Economic First Responders Step Up to the Challenge 270 MIDWEST BANKCENTRE EMPLOYEES INVOLVED IN OUR COVID-19 RESPONSE THOSE FAMILIAR with Greek mythology know of Hercules.
 Son of Zeus, he was born with incredible strength and stamina.
 He is a much admired character who was strong and courageous, whose deeds were mighty, and who endured the hardships he encountered with confidence and determination.
-The challenges facing Midwest BankCentre and its 270 associates when the national shut down was
+The challenges facing Midwest BankCentre and its 270 associates when the national shut down was announced were Herculean.

-As economic first responders, we provided essential financial services to tens of thousands of customers while ensuring that the health and safety of both the public and the MBC internal teams remained

-announced were Herculean.